morethanmaps/morethanmaps.github.io/ba-workshop.md

 **Ecosystem**

-An ecosystem is an area comprising dynamic and complex interactions between plants, animals, microoganism communities and non-living factors. <a href="https://www.millenniumassessment.org/documents/document.765.aspx.pdf" target="_blank">(MA, 2003).</a> A mangrove forest is an example of an ecosystem comprising mangrove trees and various marine and nearshore animals.
+An ecosystem is an area comprising dynamic and complex interactions between plants, animals, microorganism communities and non-living factors. <a href="https://www.millenniumassessment.org/documents/document.765.aspx.pdf" target="_blank">(MA, 2003).</a> A mangrove forest is an example of an ecosystem comprising mangrove trees and various marine and nearshore animals.

 **Ecosystem Service**

 The benefits people obtain from ecosystems.
-The benefits can be products such as crops, fish, and timber or processes that regulate ecosystem functioning in ways that benefit people such as flood prototection provided by coastal forest or pollination services provided by bees <a href="https://www.millenniumassessment.org/documents/document.765.aspx.pdf" target="_blank">(MA, 2003).</a> Mangrove forests provide a range of ecosystem services including timber and food (fish and crabs), storm protection services, carbon sequestration, and regulation of sediment dynamics.
+The benefits can be products such as crops, fish, and timber or processes that regulate ecosystem functioning in ways that benefit people such as flood prototection provided by coastal forests or pollination services provided by bees <a href="https://www.millenniumassessment.org/documents/document.765.aspx.pdf" target="_blank">(MA, 2003).</a> Mangrove forests provide a range of ecosystem services including timber and food (fish and crabs), storm protection services, carbon sequestration, and regulation of sediment dynamics.

 **Socio-ecological System**